LAST UPDATED: June 15, 2022

 - Proof of vaccination information

-- Pre-entry COVID test result information
+- Pre-entry COVID test result information (for unvaccinated and partially vaccinated travellers)

 - Quarantine plan, in case it is determined that you need to quarantine upon arrival